Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 If the Arrest Convention does not apply, a claim can be secured by means of an arrest of any of the debtor’s assets.
 This also applies to sister ships (ie, a ship owned by the same owner).

 If the Arrest Convention applies, Article 3(1) of the convention allows for the arrest of a sister ship.

 The Dutch Supreme Court has held that the second sentence of Article 3(4) of the Arrest Convention should be interpreted in a broad sense, meaning that when a time or voyage charterer is liable for a maritime claim, a vessel owned by such charterer that is related to the chartered vessel, but unrelated to the arrested vessel, may be arrested for this claim (Supreme Court, 9 December 2011, NJ 2012, 243; S&S 2012, 24, European Transport Law 2012-1, p 24 (Costanza M)).

 What are the procedural and documentary requirements for seeking arrest of a ship?

-Arresting a vessel in the Netherlands is relatively easy and can be done in a few hours.
+Arresting a vessel in the Netherlands is relatively easy and can be done within a couple of hours.
 The claimant must submit an application to the court briefly describing the claim (amount and legal basis) and debtor.
-The claim must be supported by some documentation.
-In general, the court decides quickly after a marginal review of an application without hearing the debtor.
+The claim must be supported by documentation.
+In general, the court decides quickly after a marginal review of the application without hearing the debtor.
 If the court is satisfied, it will give leave to arrest the vessel.
-This leave is forwarded to a bailiff who will then make the arrest on board the vessel.
+This leave is forwarded to a bailiff who will then make the arrest onboard the vessel.

 What security must the arresting party put up in order to secure arrest of a ship and how is this security calculated?

-In general, no countersecurity is required from the applicant for arrest, although the courts have discretionary power to order the arresting party to provide countersecurity.
+Countersecurity is rarely required from the applicant for arrest, although the courts have discretionary power to order the arresting party to provide countersecurity.
 The courts are free to determine the amount of the countersecurity.